Xilinx/inference-server/docs/model_repository.rst

         }
     ]

-While the inference server will accept a configuration file in this format, note that TOML files take priority if both are present and this format does not support defining :ref:`ensembles <ensembles>`.
+While the inference server will accept a configuration file in this format, note that TOML files take priority if both are present and this format does not support defining :ref:`ensembles <ensembles:Ensembles>`.

 Ensembles
 ---------

-With :term:`ensembles <Ensembles>`, the "model" actually consists of a set of models.
+With :term:`ensembles <Ensemble>`, the "model" actually consists of a set of models.
 The directory structure for the model repository for ensembles is:

 .. code-block:: text